knsd/iso4217.rs/README.md

 ```

-By the full name of the currency:
+Retrieve by the full name of the currency:

 ```rust
 ...